 The minimum emblem height is 1 cm.

-“European Union” shall be used in conjunction with the name of the programme or fund and spelt out in full.
+“European Union” should be used in conjunction with the name of the programme or fund and spelt out in full.

 Use one of the listed non-serif fonts without any font effects.

 The text should not interfere with the emblem in any way.